Film/Television Production

 Credits 3

 This class is a hands-on production management course that provides a working knowledge of the role of the line producer from pre-production through post-production.
 Emphasis is given both to familiarization of various production processes and service systems, and to quantitative analysis of problems arising in the management of operations.
-Included in the process will be production planning, budgeting, scheduling, business considerations and post- production process management.
+Included in the process are production planning, budgeting, scheduling, business considerations and post- production process management.
 Students are given the opportunity to do practical work on a major production.
 (Previously CO 350).

 FT 360: Fiction and Dramatic Screen Writing